 Victoria Street is probably one of the most photographed places in the city because of its unique look and quaint feel.
 The curved street is famous for its beautiful architecture, colourful stores and numerous local pubs and cafes.
 My favourite spot has got to be the elevated area that overlooks the street.
 It offers an interesting view and has a variety of cafes for you to choose from.
 On a good day, it’s nice to relax outside one of the cafes and people-watch.

 Circus Lane is unofficially Edinburgh’s most Instagrammable street and for good reason.
 Its cobbled stone path is lined with pretty terraced houses and picturesque pocket gardens.
 Circus lane is also filled with potted and hanging flowering plants that make it look really charming.
 I recommend visiting during springtime because this is when the flowers are in full bloom.
 This lane has become very popular with Instagrammers and tourists in recent years.
 However, Circus Lane doesn’t tend to get crowded because it requires a bit of walk to get there from the main thoroughfare.
+It’s not too far if you’re already at the Edinburgh Royal Mile though!
+Only a quick five-minute stroll and you’re already there.

 I hope you enjoyed my take on Edinburgh’s best photo spots.
 Get in touch if you are looking for an Edinburgh wedding photographer or if you fancy having an engagement or lifestyle photo shoot in this beautiful city.